dboddie-canonical-work/disgorged-docs/the-gpio-interface.rst

      warning-led:
        interface: gpio

-This has the advantage of being self-documenting and 1-1 connections like these are easier to track and setup with `auto-connections <the-interface-auto-connection-mechanism.md>`__, if the latter is needed.
+This has the advantage of being self-documenting and 1-1 connections like these are easier to track and setup with :ref:`auto-connections <the-interface-auto-connection-mechanism>`, if the latter is needed.

 When the interface is connected, ``"echo (pin number) > /sys/class/gpio/export"`` is run internally to enable access to the GPIO pin.